Blacksheep909/SpotMicroESP32/README.md

 ### Custom PCB Design:
 - The custom PCB allows for better organization and management of SpotMicro’s hardware components, providing dedicated ports for servos, the ESP32, power distribution, and sensor connections.
 This streamlined layout reduces wiring complexity and optimizes power delivery for consistent performance.

-### FS-i6 Transmitter Support:
+### FS-i6X Transmitter Support:
-- This version supports the FS-i6 transmitter, a popular hobby-grade controller.
+- This version supports the FS-i6X transmitter, a popular and powerful hobby-grade controller.
 The controller setup includes the following:
-        Channel Assignments: The first four channels on the FS-i6 are configured to control SpotMicro’s primary movement functions, including forward-backward and left-right directional movement, as well as additional modes like tilt and reverse.
+        Channel Assignments: The first four channels on the FS-iX6 are configured to control SpotMicro’s primary movement functions, including forward-backward and left-right directional movement, as well as additional modes like tilt and reverse.
-        Failsafe Configuration: A failsafe mode activates when the signal from the FS-i6 transmitter is lost, ensuring SpotMicro safely stops movement to prevent any unintended actions.
+        Failsafe Configuration: A failsafe mode activates when the signal from the FS-i6X transmitter is lost, ensuring SpotMicro safely stops movement to prevent any unintended actions.

 ### Improved Movement Control:
 - This fork introduces refined gait sequences and step timings, using our custom Arduino code to achieve smooth, natural movement.
 The gait cycle has been optimized for simultaneous leg movement, allowing SpotMicro to achieve a faster and more stable walk. (in progress)